The World Is A Disaster, But Everything Is Awesome!

 The Lego Movie 2: The Second Part

-The reality is that we live in a world that has both the awesome and the terrible, as well as all things in between.
+The reality is that our world contains both the awesome and the terrible, as well as all things in between.
 Earth is a challenging mix of heaven and hell.
-To live in harmony with reality is to move from seeing only black and white (the world is either all good or all bad) to allowing all the colors, including the many shades of grey.
+To live in harmony with reality is to move beyond a black-and-white view (the world is either all good or all bad) towards allowing all the colors, including the many shades of grey.

-If we can open ourselves to the full spectrum of experience, we stop participating in a dualistic stance that leads to divisiveness and polarization.
+By opening ourselves to the full spectrum of experience, we stop participating in a dualistic stance that leads to divisiveness and polarization.
 Trying to fight negativity (by blaming, feeling victimized or needing to compulsively fix it) only adds to it.
-Pretending negativity does not exist and that everything is awesome only creates a false life and cuts us off from parts of ourselves.
+Pretending negativity does not exist and that everything is awesome creates a false life and cuts us off from parts of ourselves.

 “Be the change you want to see in the world.”